sdiehl28/baseball-analytics/README.md

 ### Data Consistency

 To verify that the scripts worked correctly, the Retrosheet player per game and team per game data will be summarized to the yearly level and compared with Lahman.
-This verification will be part of the supplied pytest test suite.
+This verification will be part of the supplied pytest tests.
+Note that "pytest" should be run from the `download_scripts` directory.

 ### Statistics per Player Role